Black Activist Burnout: 'You Can't Do This Work If You're Running On Empty'

 "A lot of my anxiety comes from that, from all this effort, from so many people coming together, so many protests, so many conversations happening around the dinner table, [what] if at the end of all of this, nothing changes, nothing gets better," Crosby-Williams said.

-Activism burnout is particularly rife among Black racial justice activists, not only because they are fighting a centuries-old fight, but they're also experiencing something Gorski calls "racial battle fatigue," which he says is the "cumulative impact of experiencing racism day to day."
+Activism burnout is particularly rife among Black racial justice activists, not only because they are fighting a centuries-old fight, but they're also experiencing something called racial battle fatigue, which Gorski says is the "cumulative impact of experiencing racism day to day."

 Brown said she thinks about her race "all the time."